SoftFever/OrcaSlicer/README.markdown

 Slic3r is a G-code generator for 3D printers.
 It's compatible with RepRaps, Makerbots, Ultimakers and many more machines.

-See the [project homepage](http://slic3r.org/) at slic3r.org
-for more information.
+See the [project homepage](http://slic3r.org/) at slic3r.org and the [documentation](https://github.com/alexrj/Slic3r/wiki/Documentation) on the Slic3r wiki for more information.

 ## What language is it written in?